xsa-dev/glass/README.md

 > This project is a fork of [CheatingDaddy](https://github.com/sohzm/cheating-daddy) with modifications and enhancements.
 Thanks to [Soham](https://x.com/soham_btw) and all the open-source contributors who made this possible!

-> Currently, we're working on a full code refactor and modularization.
-Once that's completed, we'll jump into addressing the major issues.
-You can find WIP issues & changelog below this document.

 🤖 **Fast, light & open-source**—Glass lives on your desktop, sees what you see, listens in real time, understands your context, and turns every moment into structured knowledge.

 💬 **Proactive in meetings**—it surfaces action items, summaries, and answers the instant you need them.